 This ski lends itself to being one of the more accessible in our lineup.
 The Dictator 2.0 has solid scores across the board and is perfect for intermediate-advanced skiers.
 Its softer tip doesn't have to be a negative quality in every situation, especially when factoring in skier intent.

 Stability at Speed

-Despite the two titanal layers, the Dictator 2.0 still behaves like skis with much less metal.
+Despite the two titanal layers, the Dictator 2.0 behaves like skis with much less metal.
 There is a considerable rattle at high speeds, especially on firm snow.
-When dialing the speed back a notch, we found more of the Dictator 2.0's sweet spot.
-Flowing over the terrain is this ski's preference, rather than blasting through it.
+We found more of the Dictator 2.0's sweet spot when dialing the speed back a notch.
+This ski's preference is to flow over the terrain rather than blasting through it.

 If you are looking to straight-line through big rock drops, the Dictator 2.0 may not be the best ski for you.
 Other skis in this review are better suited for strictly going fast.
 While the Dictator 2.0 is no slouch and can handle the whole mountain, we found ourselves dialing back the speed back just a hair to find this ski's comfort zone.

 Tipping the scales at only 8.2 pounds per pair, we too are surprised that the Dictator 2.0 is laid up with two sheets of titanal.
 Despite the addition of this dampening material, the chatter we experienced at speed lines up with the weight of this ski.
 We tested several other skis at 96 millimeters underfoot that are both heavier and much more stable at speed.